 9. The command mysql_secure_installation allows you to secure your MySQL installation by performing important settings like setting the root password, removing anonymous users, removing root login, and so on.

 Note: MySQL version 8.0 or higher generates a temporary random password in

 /var/log/mysqld.log after installation.

-Use below command to see the password before running mysql secure command.
+Use the below command to see the password before running MySQL secure command.

 # grep 'temporary password' /var/log/mysqld.log

-Once you know the password you can now run following command to secure your MySQL installation.
+Once you know the password you can now run the following command to secure your MySQL installation.

-Note: Enter new Root password means your temporary password from file
+Note: Enter new Root password means your temporary password from a file

 Now follow the onscreen instructions carefully, for reference see the output of the above command below.